-Pastelegram is proudly sponsored by Big Medium, a non-profit 501(c)(3) arts organization based in Austin, Texas, whose mission is to support the visual arts and artists in Texas.
+Pastelegram is a non-profit 501(c)(3) arts organization based in Austin, Texas.

 Pastelegram welcomes unsolicited writings from artists, curators, historians and writers for our online projects and print issues.
 If you’d like to submit, please consult our submission guidelines below and make sure to read our offerings.